logzio/logz-docs/_source/user-guide/accounts/pci.md

 ##### Prerequisites

-To insure that we redact the necessary details, your organization is responsible for providing Logz.io with the required cardhold information guidelines in writing, including but not limited to:
+To insure that we redact the necessary details, your organization is responsible for providing Logz.io with the required cardholder information guidelines in writing, including but not limited to:

 1. The relevant log types and accounts to mask
 1. The list of fields to mask